13 Tool use and function calling

 - What to consider when giving your model tools

 Language models using tools is a natural way to expand their capabilities, especially for high-precision tasks where external tools contain the information or for agents that need to interact with complex web systems.
-Tool-use is a skill that language models need to be trained to have, where RLHF and all the other methods presented in this book can refine it.
-Consider a question from a user such as:
+Tool use is a skill that language models need to be trained to have, and RLHF and all the other methods presented in this book can refine it.
+Consider a question from a user, such as

-A language model without tools will have a hard time answering this question due to the knowledge cutoff of pretraining data, but this is readily accessible information with one search query.
+A language model without tools will have a hard time answering this question due to the knowledge cutoff of pretraining data, but the information is readily accessible with one search query.
 Consider another example: